navi-lpd/AGA_Datathon_2026/README.md

 ## Why This Exists

 Federal funding data is large, fragmented, and hard to interpret quickly.
 Audit oversight data is even harder because it uses specialized terminology and the impact is not always obvious.
-Our goal is to make these systems approachable without oversimplifying the responsibility required to interpret oversight signals.
+Our goal is to make these systems approachable for everyone.

 **This project helps users:**
 - Explore funding patterns by geography and time
 - Learn audit terminology with plain-language definitions
-- Use a screening signal (Audit Health Score) to identify entities that may merit a closer look
-- Follow guided examples (case studies and next steps) to investigate responsibly
+- Follow guided examples (case studies and next steps) to investigate audit data more deeply

 ---

-## What We Built
+## Key Features of AuditsMadeSimple

 ### 1) Interactive Exploration (Tableau)
 Dashboards that highlight: